mulesoft-assets/template-healthcare-ehr-appointments-process-api/README.md

 ### Importing an Anypoint Template into Studio
 Anypoint Studio offers several ways to import a project into the workspace, for instance:

-+ Anypoint Studio generated Deployable Archive (.zip)
-+ Anypoint Studio Project from External Location
++ Anypoint Studio Project from File System
-+ Maven-based Mule Project from pom.xml
-+ Mule ESB Configuration XML from External Location
++ Packaged mule application (.jar)

-You can find a detailed description on how to do so in this [Documentation Page](https://docs.mulesoft.com/anypoint-studio/v/6/importing-and-exporting-in-studio).
+You can find a detailed description on how to do so in this [Documentation Page](https://docs.mulesoft.com/anypoint-studio/v/7.2/).

 ### Running on Studio <a name="runonstudio"/>
 Once you have imported you Anypoint Template into Anypoint Studio you need to follow these steps to run it: